astronomer/docs/astro/terraform-provider-examples.md

 ## Example: Create a Workspace per Team

 You can use Terraform to script creating a Workspace for multiple Teams.
-The following example shows how to create a Workspace, a Team within that Workspace, and three Deployments for that Team.
+The following example shows how to create a Workspace, a Cluster, and three Deployments for that Team.
 You can use the full code example in the [Astro Terraform Provider's GitHub](https://github.com/astronomer/terraform-provider-astro/blob/main/examples/scenarios/workspace_per_team.tf) to create multiple teams following the same pattern.

 <details>
 <summary><strong>Terraform Workspaces and Teams code example</strong></summary>